-Housing Assistance grants are intended for basic housing repairs, including repairs to a septic system or private well.
+Housing Assistance grants are intended for basic housing repairs, such as replacing doors and windows or repairing a roof.
 Housing Assistance grants may also be used for short-term rent payments or reimbursement of hotel/motel expenses.

 The first step toward obtaining recovery assistance is to register with FEMA: